 Please note, the ATO is no longer accepting applications for early release of super due to COVID-19.

 To access your super if you are not retired, you must:

-- be receiving a Centrelink income support payment, and have been receiving one continuously for the last 26 weeks, and
+- Be receiving a Centrelink income support payment, and have been receiving one continuously for the last 26 weeks

-If you satisfy both components of this test, we are allowed to release to you one lump sum payment of no more than $10,000 and no less than $1,000, in any 12-month period.
+Satisfying both components mean we can release one lump sum payment of no more than $10,000 and no less than $1,000, in any 12-month period.
 These limits apply to the gross payment before any tax is deducted.
 If your account is less than $1,000, your entire balance will be paid to you.

 If you have reached your preservation age, your entire benefit can also be released if you meet the following conditions:

-- you have received a Centrelink income support payment for a total period of 39 weeks after reaching your preservation age, and
+- Received a Centrelink income support payment for a total period of 39 weeks after reaching your preservation age

-- you are not gainfully employed on a full or part time basis on the date of your application to your super fund.
+- Not gainfully employed on a full or part time basis on the date of your application to your super fund.